-Get this kind of assurance only from Ideal Linen!
-Ideal Linen has over 100 years of experience specializing in the professional care of medical linens and garments.
+Get this kind of assurance only from Ideal Linen and Uniform!
+Ideal Linen and Uniform has over 100 years of experience specializing in the professional care of medical linens and garments.
 Our facilities are equipped with top-of-the-line technology to bring you the cleanest results in your most critical items.

 We can take care of your scrubs so your personnel do not have to!
 Call us today at 800-658-4047 to get started or schedule a plant tour.